godotengine/godot-docs/classes/class_portablecompressedtexture2d.rst

 Initializes the compressed texture from a base image.
 The compression mode must be provided.

-If this image will be used as a normal map, the "normal map" flag is recommended, to ensure optimum quality.
+\ ``normal_map`` is recommended to ensure optimum quality if this image will be used as a normal map.

 If lossy compression is requested, the quality setting can optionally be provided.
 This maps to Lossy WebP compression quality.